thms0x/grap-coloring-is-np-hard/Template/main.typ

 ]

 With the 3-literal gadget, we have proven soundness.
 If the assignment $x$ is not valid (all variable vertices are red), there is no valid coloring.
 In every other case, there is a valid coloring.
-Formally , we have shown: $x in.not L <-> f(x) in.not L'$.
+Formally, we have shown: $x in.not L <-> f(x) in.not L'$.

 \